 Translation: Consumers don’t want your advertisements.

 Answer: Social media

-Around after seeing them shared on social media, and 60% of in-store shoppers are influenced by social media and blog posts.
+Around 80% of consumers say they regularly purchase items after seeing them shared on social media, and 60% of in-store shoppers are influenced by social media and blog posts.

 As a business, how do you reach consumers through social media without advertisements?
 The answer: Influencer marketing.

 What is influencer marketing?